LearnOnDemandSystems/docs/lod/instruction-source.md

  - The overall size of the repository cannot exceed 500MB.

+ - Keep your repository as small as possible.
+Large repositories can possibly present problems.
+For example, if your repo is approaching the size limit and then multiple commits are made very quickly, some of the commits may not be displayed in the lab instructions.

  - We highly recommend using repositories dedicated to your lab content and not mixing other content within these repositories.

 - You are able to host content for multiple lab profiles within the same repository, but keep in mind you could eventually need to break this up into multiple repositories if the lab content exceeds the maximum file size per repo.
 A good rule of thumb would be one repository per course or lab series.